phoenixframework/phoenix/B_adding_pages.md

         └── phoenix.js
 ```

 The `lib` directory also contains files we should know about.
-Our application's endpoint is at `lib/hello_phoenix/endpoint.ex`, and our application file (which starts our application and it's supervision tree) is at `lib/hello_phoenix.ex`.
+Our application's endpoint is at `lib/hello_phoenix/endpoint.ex`, and our application file (which starts our application and its supervision tree) is at `lib/hello_phoenix.ex`.

 ```text
 lib